bz-pepite/vite-issue-sourcemaps/readme.md

 In the library (my-packages/component-lib/vite.config.ts), the setting is minify: "esbuild", also tried with true, false and "terser".
-For all it doesn't work. with minify: false, the sourcemap for the library in my-app in developpement server are "empty" are not loaded.
+For all it doesn't work. with minify: false, the sourcemap for the library in my-app in developpement server are "empty" and source code is not availlable in the browser.

 With the case minify: "esbuild", the sourcemaps in